BTurkowyd/northwind-data-vault-platform/README.md

 aws glue start-job-run --job-name northwind-iceberg-aurora-to-s3-etl-dev
 ```

+Remember to use the AWS CLI profile that has access to the Glue job and S3 bucket.

 ---
 ## 🧱 Data Modeling with dbt & Data Vault 2.0

-Once raw data from Aurora is loaded into S3 Iceberg tables, we use **dbt** to transform it into a well-modeled Data Vault structure.
+Once raw data from Aurora is loaded into S3 Iceberg tables, **dbt** is used to transform it into a well-modeled Data Vault structure.

 ### 📐 Data Vault Components